TDarkShadow/iheartnewvegas/newvegassharp.md

 [**DiaMoveNVSE**](https://www.nexusmods.com/newvegas/mods/66451)
 Enables simple diagonal movements for the player character.
-- Set bEnableHeadTurn=false in the .ini file.

-> if you use [**New Vegas - Enhanced Camera**](https://www.nexusmods.com/newvegas/mods/55334/), set EnableECCompatible=True in the .ini file.

 [**Ragdolls**](https://www.nexusmods.com/newvegas/mods/59147)
 Improves ragdoll behaviour for all NPC/Creatures in the game, and restores hit reactions.
 Includes configuration options.